 Air Monitoring Training Modules

 ARB's Monitoring and Laboratory Division developed three training modules for staff and management that support air monitoring activities.
-The modules are designed to emphasize the key elements of ambient air monitoring.
-The training program is comprised of three distinct modules, and will be offered at different times and locations in California.
-Training will be conducted by subject-matter experts from ARB, U.S. EPA, air monitoring agencies, and instrument manufacturers. p>
+The modules were designed to emphasize the key elements of ambient air monitoring.
+Training was conducted by subject-matter experts from ARB, U.S. EPA, air monitoring agencies, and instrument manufacturers.

 Module 2 - Quality Assurance and Data Management